 The bank or credit union that issues you a credit builder loan reports the payments you make to one or more of the three major credit reporting bureaus.
 This helps raise your score over time and opens more opportunities for you.

-We’ll take a look at how you can get a 5.99% APR credit builder loan with Credit Builder Plus from MoneyLion.
-Side note: 70% of MoneyLion loan takers raise their credit score by over 30 points in their first 60 days!
+We’ll take a look at how you can get a low APR credit builder loan with Credit Builder Plus from MoneyLion.
+Side note: More than half our members raised their score by up to 27 points in their first 60 days!

 We’ll also go over how to use a credit builder loan to increase your credit score in just a few steps.